 Institutional Communication Service

-Dante’s Ulysses, an iconic figure of the human being’s innate desire for knowledge, states that nothing could overcome his “ardour” to “divenir del mondo esperto” (become an expert of the world).
+Dante’s Ulysses, an iconic figure of the human being’s innate desire for knowledge, states that nothing could overcome his "longing" to "gain experience of the world" ("divenir del mondo esperto").
 Crossing the Pillars of Hercules, discovering the world, getting to know other cultures and, above all, getting to know other ways of thinking is an enriching experience.
 At USI, it is possible to live it even... standing still.
 On the occasion of our 25th anniversary, we continue our journey through USI’s laboratory of knowledge, proposing a comment by our Pro-rector for Internationalisation, Prof. Cesare Alippi, on the value of internationality for our University and, more in general, for an institution devoted to knowledge.

 At the moment, 99 different countries, from Afghanistan to Zimbabwe, are represented in the USI community, including students, professors and researchers.
 Graduates of our University are professionally active in 117 countries.
 Taking into account scientific co-publications in recent years, the USI research network counts about 500 partners in 96 countries, from Vietnam to Albania.

 Let us concentrate for a moment on the field of education and let the numbers talk.
 USI’s 3,350 students comprise 93 different nationalities; hence around half of the world’s countries are represented.
 If we add up the population of these countries, we arrive at about 6,415,000,000 people, which means that at our University, we have at least one “ambassador” from 83.6% of the global population among our students.
 It is safe to say that the world is well represented within the walls of four campuses.